Delegated Information Provision

 Let $\nu$ be a Borel probability measure on $\MPC(H)$, where $\MPC(H)$ has the $L^{1}$-norm.
 Let $F\in\MPC(H)$.
 Say $\nu$ \emph{represents} $F$ if $V(F) = \int V(\Phi) \de\nu(\Phi)$ holds for all continuous linear functionals $V\colon\MPC(H)\to \mathbb{R}$.
 Say $\nu$ is \emph{supported on} a measurable set $\mathcal{F}\subseteq \MPC(H)$ if $\nu(\mathcal{F}) = 1$.

-The set of incentive-compatible extreme points of $\MPC(H)$ is measurable since IC experiments form a closed set (see \Cref{appendix:optimal_existence}) while the extreme points form a $G_{\delta}$-set (\citet[Lemma 7.63]{aliprantis2006infinite}). \begin{theorem} For all IC experiments $F$ there exists a Borel probability measure $\nu$ that represents $F$ and is supported on the set of incentive-compatible extreme points of $\MPC(H)$. \end{theorem} The content of \Cref{thm:ic-extreme-points} is that the extreme points can be chosen to be IC, and that they are extreme points of the entire set $\MPC(H)$.
+\begin{theorem} For all IC experiments $F$ there exists a Borel probability measure $\nu$ that represents $F$ and is supported on the set of incentive-compatible extreme points of $\MPC(H)$.\footnote{The set of incentive-compatible extreme points of $\MPC(H)$ is measurable since IC experiments form a closed set (see \Cref{appendix:optimal_existence}) while the extreme points form a $G_{\delta}$-set (\citet[Lemma 7.63]{aliprantis2006infinite}).} \end{theorem} The content of \Cref{thm:ic-extreme-points} is that the extreme points can be chosen to be IC, and that they are extreme points of the entire set $\MPC(H)$.

 \Cref{thm:ic-extreme-points} does \emph{not} imply that the set of IC experiments is convex.
 Indeed, it is not generally convex: for $S$-shaped preferences of the experimenter, IC experiments can have at most one atom in the concave part of $G$ (\Cref{lemma:s_shaped_IC}), implying that a proper mixture of two distinct double censorship experiments is not IC.